RosettaCommons/documentation/development_documentation/Extending-the-PyMol-Viewer.md

 1. Open a new session of PyMol.
 Run the `PyMolPyRosettaServer.py` server script which can be found in `source/src/python/bindings/`

-2. In your Rosetta application (which should be running in JD2), pass the flag `-show_simulation_in_pymol (Real)` where the integer specifies the frequency at which updates should be send to pymol.
+2. In your Rosetta application, pass the flag `-show_simulation_in_pymol (Real)` where the integer specifies the frequency at which updates should be send to pymol.
 The default is 1.

 3. Run your simulation and you will see conformation & energy updates sent to PyMol!